kurtharriger/webdriverio-async-jasmine-tests/README.md

 # Run asynchronous test suite

-Expected: That 2 tests should pass and 2 test should always fail.
+Expected: That 1 tests should pass and 2 test should always fail.
-Actual: All tests pass.  (expectations are not evaluated)

 ```
 npm run async